SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.ibb.co/PG48xPjT/feedback.jpg)

 One thing I found handy was to write down my feedback as the speeches were happening.
-The moment a question came to my mind during the speech like, "Why is t", I wrote it down in brackets next to their statement.
+The moment a question came to my mind during the speech like, "Why are people going to behave the way you say," I wrote it down in brackets next to their statement.
 It also helped me deliver the feedback quicker when asked for it.

 Ideally the judges who conduct sessions, are ones who've read and understood the manual, since
 - Their feedback is far more likely to be valid.